-- Specifies how PRIP will conduct its relationship with New Plymouth District Council and the wider district including local Iwi and Hapu - Requires PRIP to act consistently with the statutory obligations of the Council and the Council's obligations pursuant to agreements with third parties. - This draft SOI fully meets the expectations outlined in the SOE.
+- Specifies how PRIP will conduct its relationship with New Plymouth District Council and the wider district including Puketapu and Te Atiawa. - Requires PRIP to act consistently with the statutory obligations of the Council and the Council's obligations pursuant to agreements with third parties. - This draft SOI fully meets the expectations outlined in the SOE.